-What does the end of 2016 mean to you?
+What does the end of the year mean to you?

 For me, the arrival of the New Year brings up a lot of mixed emotions.
 Little fact about me: I used to loooove New Years.
 It was (and perhaps still is) my favourite holiday.
 I loved the infinite potential of a brand new blank canvas of time and opportunity.
 I loved the goal setting.
 The midnight kisses.
 The champagne.
 All of it.